 Have fun, René

 You ended up here because you actually were looking for something about fiNescale?
 On January 5, 2020 I took over the domain finescale.org from Edward von Flottwell.
 Edward gave it up since he is now concentrating on track 0.
 You can find out more at: www.1durch45.de.
-But as an N-railroader you are also very welcome on this page, "my" TT FineScale standard or the wheel-rail system is very close to the standard of the 2mm Scale Association or the fiNescale norm.
+But you are also very welcome on this page as an N-Bahner, as "my" TT FineScale standard or the wheel-rail system is based very closely on the standard of the 2mm Scale Association or the fiNescale norm.